-‘Grand Theft Auto’ game publisher to buy ‘FarmVille’-maker Zynga for record $12.7 billion
+‘Grand Theft Auto’ game publisher to buy ‘FarmVille’ maker Zynga for record $12.7 billion

 Analysts believe the resulting deal will catapult Take-Two into the world of mobile gaming.

-“It’s a shrewd decision by [Take-Two CEO Strauss] Zelnick to reposition Take-Two as a game publisher that can cater to the full breadth of the market,” said Joost van Dreunen, a lecturer on the business of games at the New York University Stern School of Business.
+“It’s a shrewd decision by Zelnick to reposition Take-Two as a game publisher that can cater to the full breadth of the market,” said Joost van Dreunen, a lecturer on the business of games at the New York University Stern School of Business.

-Craig Chapple, mobile insights strategist at Sensor Tower, noted that mobile gaming is more profitable than console or PC gaming alone, and that Zynga’s mobile sales in 2021 were over six times greater than Take-Two’s, with consumers spending more than $2 billion last year.
+Craig Chapple, mobile insights strategist at Sensor Tower, noted that mobile gaming is more profitable than console or PC gaming alone.
+The acquisition also brings with it Zynga’s substantial foothold in the international mobile gaming market; its consumers spent more than $2 billion on its properties last year — six times that of Take-Two’s roughly $330 million in mobile in-game revenue, according to data from Sensor Tower.

 The proposed purchase of Zynga is some $4 billion more than Chinese conglomerate Tencent paid for an 81.4 percent majority in Finland’s Supercell — another mobile game maker that developed the Clash of Clans franchise — in 2016.
 That deal of $9.27 billion served as the previous high mark for acquiring a video game company.
 In 2020, Microsoft acquired ZeniMax Media, which includes highly regarded game maker Bethesda Softworks, for $8.1 billion.
 In 2015, Activision Blizzard paid $5.9 billion to acquire King, the mobile game maker behind “Candy Crush.”